-“Everyone who wants to be an effective witness for Christ depends on this power” (The 3 Colors of Ministry, p.
+“Everyone who wants to be an effective witness for Christ depends on this power” (Schwarz, 2001, p.
 19).
-Yet throughout the New Testament, we see that the power of the Spirit is present in certain situations and absent in others.
+Yet throughout the New Testament, we see that the supernatural power of the Spirit is present in certain situations and absent in others.
 In Mark 6:5 we even read that Jesus was unable to do any miracles when the power of the Holy Spirit did not enable Him to do so.
 Power is not a static possession, but rather something that can be present or absent, depending on the situation.

 Wind and Spirit